yarin182/pipline/client-agent/readme.md

 Under the General section: Check the option ''Restrict where this project can be run''

 ### 4.
-Enter the label name configured in the Docker Agent templates Configuration above Under ''Lables'', in this case the label is ''ssh-agent'' or ''client-agent''
+Enter the label name configured in the Docker Agent templates Configuration above Under ''Lables'', in this case the label is ''ssh-agent''

 ### 5.
 Click on save and apply